jordaniza/ve-explainer/README.md

 What can we do to solve this problem?

-Well, it helps to remind ourselves of 3 facts:
+Well, it helps to remind ourselves of three facts:

 1. Global voting power at time `t` is just the aggregate of all User voting power at time `t`
 2. Every time we make a change to User Voting power, we record it as a `UserPoint`